Ayush-Poddar-2003/TUTORIALS/JAVASCRIPT/02_OperatorsDatatypes.md

 <br><br>

 ---
-## STRING**
+## 1. STRING**

 ---
-## NUMBER
+## 2. NUMBER

-JavaScript has only one type of number.
-Numbers can be written with or without decimals.
+JavaScript has only one type of number, with or without decimals.

-Integers (numbers without a period or exponent notation) are accurate up to 15 digits.The maximum number of decimals is 17.
+Integers are accurate up to 15 digits.The maximum number of decimals is 17.

     let x = 10;